Marsh Farm Christmas review, updated for 2021 to reflect new prices, procedures, and performances. Find out whether the

 If you do decide to go along, I have a few pieces of advice to make it an awesome adventure.

 - Wrap up.
 Take lots of layers.
-And a flask of tea (or something stronger perhaps? #jokes) if you really feel the cold.
+And a flask of tea if you really feel the cold.
+(Or something stronger perhaps? #jokes – although I did see a parent with a hip flask and I thought it was a brilliant idea.)

 - Wear wellies with good grip.
-It wasn’t bad at all when we went, but I imagine in wet or icy weather you’d be grateful for them, as we were in the boggy areas in 2019.
+It wasn’t bad at all when we went in 2017, but in wet or icy weather you’ll be grateful for them, as we were in the boggy areas in 2019.

 - Go when it’s dark.
 Visiting ‘Ho Ho’ (as my daughter calls him) should be illegal in daylight.

 - To avoid the most expensive tickets book before December: the sooner you go, the cheaper it is.
 (You also save on ticket prices if you have annual membership.)

 Are you going / have you been to The Father Christmas Experience at Marsh Farm ?
 I’d love to hear your thoughts!